aleokdev/platformer-test/README.md

 May evolve into an engine at some point; This repo is going to serve as the base for one of my future projects.

 ## Controls
-A, D: Move left/right respectively
-Space: Jump (Hold to jump higher)
+Left & Right arrow keys OR left controller stick: Move left/right respectively Space OR south action button: Jump (Hold to jump higher) You can rebind these controls by modifying `assets/input.ron`.

 You can press Ctrl+I to bring up the player properties window.